mesmacosta/datacatalog-fileset-enricher/README.md

 # datacatalog-fileset-enricher

 A Python package to enrich Google Cloud Data Catalog Fileset Entries with Data Catalog Tags.
+The goal of this library is to provide useful statistics regarding the GCS files that match the file pattern on the provided Data Catalog Fileset Entry.

 [![CircleCI][1]][2] [![Coverage Status][3]][4]